vsemionov/django-blacklist/README.md

   set to `None` to use the template for status 400; default: `None`
 * `BLACKLIST_LOGGING_ENABLE` - whether blocked requests should be logged
   (honored only if a custom error template is configured); default: `True`
+* `BLACKLIST_ADDRESS_SOURCE` - the source of client addresses; can be a key in `request.META`, a callable that receives the request object, or a dotted string path to such a callable;
+  default: `'REMOTE_ADDR'`